rstudio/rstudio-docker-products/README.md

 1. Setting the `RSC_LICENSE` environment variable to a valid license key
 2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port
 3. Mounting a `/etc/rstudio-connect/license.lic` single file that contains a valid license for RStudio Connect

+**NOTE:** the "offline activation process" is not supported by this image today.
+Offline installations will need to explore using a license server, license file, or custom image with manual intervention.

 #### Environment variables